punkish/punkish/entries/D/DI/DIS/Disruptive-Technologies/Blockchain/index.md

 ## Disruptive Power

 The most obvious and well-known disruption attributed to blockchain is, of course, the financial system, so much so that blockchain is almost synonymous with Bitcoin, the cryptocurrency that utilizes blockchain for recording its transactions.
-But blockchain can be used in any system that requires keeping a ledger of transactions of any kind – interaction with health providers, service delivery of benefits, and civic services.
-Having an open but tamperproof ledge of activities can be useful for ensuring transparency in government and social services.
+But blockchain can be quite disruptive to any established services that are generally opaque to common citizens and, in places, rife with corruption.

 ## Potential for Development

-Blockchain can be used in any system that requires keeping a ledger of transactions of any kind – interaction with health providers, service delivery of benefits, and civic services.
-Having an open but tamperproof ledge of activities can be useful for ensuring transparency in government and social services.
-As such, blockchain can be quite disruptive to established services that are generally opaque to common citizens and, in places, rife with corruption.
+Having an open but tamperproof ledger of activities can be useful for ensuring transparency in government and social services.
+As such, blockchain can be used in any system that requires keeping a ledger of transactions of any kind – interaction with health providers, service delivery of benefits, and civic services.

 ## Caveats

 Like any new technology, or perhaps even more so, blockchain is hyped beyond its potential.
 Its use in cryptocurrency has potential for massive financial frauds, and many countries around the world are still figuring out how to allow, if at all, such currencies to coexist with the established financial system.
-Also, since the transparency of the blockchain is important in that it allows everyone to look at it, it may not be the desired platform where privacy is important.
+Also, since transparency of blockchain is important in that it allows everyone to look at it, it may not be the desired platform where privacy is important.
 It’s impossible to correct errors without reversing a transaction, and it is the irreversibility that makes a blockchain special in the first place.
-Finally, whether or not smart contracts are legally enforceable remains to be seen.
+Finally, smart contracts that seem to hold so much potential remain to be tested in the real world because it is not clear whether or not they are legally enforceable.

 ### Definitions set expectations that may not be met

 The bulk of the discourse around blockchain technology states simply that “immutability is a characteristic of blockchain technology.”
 While it is possible that any variety of the technology could yield the emergent property of immutability, this seems highly unlikely, and is definitely not yet firmly established.
-For example, legislation is being proposed based on definitions, but stating that “the data on the ledger is . . . immutable” in a statute does not mean that the data is immutable (i.e., unchangeable) in reality.
+For example, legislation is being proposed based on definitions, but stating that “the data on the ledger is… immutable” in a statute does not mean that the data is immutable (i.e., unchangeable) in reality.

 ### Clash With Existing Legislation and Values